hdeea/providing.food/README.md

-## Project info

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Lovable**
+**Use the Development Environment**

-Changes made via Lovable will be committed automatically to this repo.
+Changes made in the development environment will be reflected in your repository.

 Follow these steps: